-The request must be received in writing within ten (10) school days following the date the student was informed of the decision.
-Requests to appear before the Committee should be submitted to the Associate Dean for Student Affairs and the chairperson of the APRC.
+The request must be received in writing within ten (10) school days following the date the student was informed of the decision by the Associate Dean for Student Affairs and the chairperson of the APRC.

 b.
 Appeal of APRC Hearing Decision